 Netflix’s “Lucifer” climbed a spot to No. 5, expressions growing 1% to give the show 44 times average demand.

 A “digital original” is Parrot’s term for a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video, Hulu or Disney+.

-The top overall TV series was Adult Swim’s “Rick and Morty” with 86.6 times average demand.
-“Stranger Things” was No. 6 on the overall TV list.
+The No. 1 overall TV series was “SpongeBob SquarePants,” with 85.2 times average demand.
+“Cobra Kai” was No. 3 on the overall TV list.